 YTD we’re trending around 150% growth and expect to close 2018 with $2.5M in revenue.

-Tara Mikolay (from Chappaqua, New York, USA) started Desires by Mikolay about 18 years ago.
+Tara Mikolay (from Chappaqua, New York, USA) started Desires by Mikolay over 18 years ago.

 I am Tara Mikolay, one of the co-founders of Desires by Mikolay, a brand offering fine and designer jewelry, fashion and gift items, custom design and jewelry repair.